marcbonbon/Tanaka-Guitar/README.md

 preference, they will be prompted to make a selection.
 Additionally, users are required to check the terms and conditions box.
 The contact page displays the store's phone number, office hours, email address, store address, and social media links, along with two pictures.
+This project was done as a school project.